-wishwandersong-deactivated20110 asked: I've just developed an interest in medicinal herbs after picking up one of my mum's books on the topic, and I am so glad that I found your blog!
+wishwandersong-deactivated20110 said: I've just developed an interest in medicinal herbs after picking up one of my mum's books on the topic, and I am so glad that I found your blog!
 It's absolutely lovely.
 I look forward to more posts, and to testing out herbal remedies<3

 The day I first realized my affinity towards herbs was the day i took charge of my own health and well-being.
 I must warn you though; Once you start down this path, you may never return…